 Ticket-resource relations (for greater readability called resource relations in this section) can be used to link tickets to resources.
 For example, you can link an incident ticket to the printer which caused the problem or a service ticket to the customer's SLA.
 Resource relations are displayed in the Section for Related Resources of the ticket.
+If no resource relations are set for the ticket, the section is collapsed.
+You can expand it to add a relation by clicking the arrow icon in the section header.
+If there is at least one relation, the Show filter is displayed, where you can choose to see all possible relations (All relations) or only the relations which are set for the ticket (Only assigned relations).

 The layout depends on the selected visibility setting.
 The following figure shows the Section for Related Resources with the visibility setting Extended.
 Each resource category is displayed in a box which contains the relations configured for this resource category.
 The resources are arranged below the name of the relation.
 Click the relation name to display the related resources.
 You can display further details about the resource by clicking the resource name.
 Click the small arrow button next to the resource name to open the context menu of the resource which allows you to delete the relation and jump to the resource page.

-Figure 86: Resource relations
+Figure 88: Resource relations